ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Recommendations {#recommendations}

-## Validation Record Format {#format}

-### Name {#name}

-The RECOMMENDED format is application-specific underscore prefix labels.
-Domain Control Validation records are constructed by the Application Service Provider by prepending the label "`_<PROVIDER_RELEVANT_NAME>-challenge`" to the domain name being validated (e.g. "\_foo-challenge.example.com").
-The prefixed "_" is used to avoid collisions with existing hostnames.

-#### Scope Indication {#scope-indication}

-For applications that may apply more broadly than to a single host name, the RECOMMENDED approach is to differentiate the application-specific underscore prefix labels to also include the scope (see {{scope}}).
-In particular:

-* "`_<PROVIDER_RELEVANT_NAME>-host-challenge.example.com`" applies only to the specific host name of "example.com" and not to anything underneath it.
-* "`_<PROVIDER_RELEVANT_NAME>-wildcard-challenge.example.com`" applies to all host names at the level immediately underneath "example.com".
-For example, it would apply to "foo.example.com" but not "example.com" nor "quux.bar.example.com"
-* "`_<PROVIDER_RELEVANT_NAME>-domain-challenge.example.com`" applies to the entire domain "example.com" as well as its subdomains.
-For example, it would apply to all of "example.com", "foo.example.com", and "quux.bar.example.com"

-The Application Service Provider will normally know which of these scoped DNS records to query based on the user's requested configuration.
-So this does not typically result in multiple queries for different possible scopes.
-If discovery of scope is needed for a specific application as part of the domain control validation process, then the scope could alternatively be encoded in a key value pair in the record data.

-Note that a proposed update to the ACME DNS challenge specification {{ACME-SCOPED-CHALLENGE}} has incorporated this scope indication format.

-Application owners SHOULD consult the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} to confirm there are no collisions with existing entries.
+All Domain Control Validation mechanisms are implemented by a resource record with:

+1) A domain name related to the domain name being validated
+2) A validation record, either directly in RDATA or as the target of a CNAME (or chain of CNAMEs)

+Both of these are issued to the User by either an Application Service Provider or an Intermediary.
+An issued random token then needs to exist in at least one of these to demonstrate the User has control over the domain name in-question.
+Variations on this approach exist to meet different uses.

-### Random Token {#random-token}
+## Random Token {#random-token}

 A unique token used in the challenge.
-It should be a random value issued between parties (Application Service Provider to user, Application Service Provider to intermediary, or intermediary to user) with the following properties:
+It should be a random value issued between parties (Application Service Provider to user, Application Service Provider to Intermediary, or Intermediary to user) with the following properties:

 1. MUST have at least 128 bits of entropy.
 2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.